How Zombies Evolved in Motion Picture History

 Voodoo practitioners chant verses and beat drums over a dead body.
-The “Murder” Legendre’s (Bella Lugosi) carriage is driven by mindless servants.
-The powerful Haitian businessman secretly creates zombie slaves to perform hard labor for his sugar plantation.
+Mindless servants drove the Murder Legendre’s (Bella Lugosi) carriage.
+A powerful Haitian businessman secretly creates zombie slaves; they perform hard labor for his sugar plantation.
 Zombies never complain about working long hours.
 Legendre lusts for lovely Madeline Short (Madge Bellamy) and steals her scarf.
 She marries her fiancé in Charles Beaumont's (Robert Frazer) wealthy plantation home.
 Beaumont (Robert Frazer) covets and betrays her to Legendre.
 A drug potion causes her temporary death and Legendre resurrects her body from a coffin.
-Heartbroken husband, Neil Parker (John Harron), envisions apparitions of Madeline and consults missionary Dr. Bruner (Joseph Cawthorn).
-Parker hears from Bruner that converting humans into zombies is against Haitian law (a code upheld today).
-Witch Doctor powers are exaggerated in Hollywood movie making.
+Heartbroken husband, Neil Parker (John Harron), envisions apparitions of Madeline and consults Dr. Bruner (Joseph Cawthorn), a missionary.
+Bruner tells Parker that converting humans into zombies defies Haitian law (a code upheld today).
+Hollywood movie making exaggerate Witch Doctor powers.

 King of the Zombies includes black comedian, Mantan Moreland

 Hypnotism, voodoo, and drug injection, turn people into zombies.
-Dr. Sangre injects victims with a drug from his hypodermic needle and uses an Irish magic mask obtained in his travels.
-It's used for transmigration: souls of the dead enter the living.
+Dr. Sangre injects victims with a drug from his hypodermic needle.
+He uses an Irish magic mask obtained from his travels and used it for transmigration: souls of the dead enter the living.

-Comedian Mantan Moreland spoofs the legendary claim zombies are forbidden to eat salt.
-Dr. Sangre hypnotizes him into believing he is a zombie.
-A black maid adds plenty of salt to his soup and convinces him otherwise.
-Dr. Sangre racially profiles Jeff as a servant because he is black.
+Comedian Mantan Moreland spoofs a legendary claim; zombies are forbidden to eat salt.
+Dr. Sangre hypnotizes him into believing he turned into a zombie.
+A black maid adds excessive salt to his soup and convinces him otherwise.
+Dr. Sangre racially profiles Jeff, a black servant.

-World War II American pilots fly a wavering plane in a heavy storm and run out of fuel after detecting a weak radio signal.
-They survive a crash landing in a remote island cemetery between Cuba and Porto Rico.
-Pilot James McCarthy (Dick Purcell) is accompanied by Bill Summers (John Archer) and his black servant, Jeff Jackson (Mantan Moreland).
-Bill is assigned to locate the missing Admiral Arthur Wainwright.
+World War II American pilots flew a wavering plane during a heavy storm and ran out of fuel.
+They had detected a weak radio signal, and survived a crash landing in a remote island cemetery between Cuba and Porto Rico.
+Pilot James McCarthy (Dick Purcell) travels with Bill Summers (John Archer) and his black servant, Jeff Jackson (Mantan Moreland).
+Bill carries out an assignment to locate the missing Admiral Arthur Wainwright.
 The survivors seek help from an Austrian, Dr. Mikhail Sangre (Henry Victor), owner of a strange mansion.
 He welcomes them until the next boat arrives.
-Dr. Sangre’s wife walks around like a zombie; he claims her serious medical condition needs a cure.
-Jeff excitedly tells his friends that he saw zombies walk around the kitchen.
-Sangre tells them their servant imagined it.
-Mac and Bill agree but believe Jeff when Sangre’s wife floats into their guest room and drops an earring.
+Dr. Sangre’s wife walks around like a zombie; he claims her serious medical condition needs an effective antidote.
+Jeff excitedly tells his friends that he identified zombies walk around the kitchen.
+Sangre claims their servant imagined it.
+Mac and Bill agree.
+They change their mind eye-witnessing Sangre’s wife floating into their guest room and dropping an earring.
 Jeff thinks she’s a ghost.
-The earring is physical evidence and Jeff’s friends think the mansion hides mysterious secrets.
-They discover voodoo ceremonies take place in the cellar and learn the cook is a voodoo priestess.
-Dr. Sangre is a Nazi spy and attempts to transfer the admiral’s knowledge into the mind of his niece.
+The earring provides physical evidence.
+Jeff’s friends think the mansion hides mysterious secrets.
+They discover voodoo ceremonies take place in the cellar and learn the cook acts like a voodoo priestess.
+Dr. Sangre, a Nazi spy, attempts to transfer the admiral’s knowledge into the mind of his niece.
 She suspects Sangre hypnotized his wife and read about hypnotism in a book.
-Sangre targets people for secret information about war and attempts to get access to it by transferring their personalities into zombies.
+Sangre targets people for secret information about war and attempts to gain access of it by transferring their personalities into zombies.